 Table of Contents

 This video provides a brief overview of Quill Lessons, including how to navigate the slides and the various features built into the tool.

-The lesson plan will list each of the prompts and suggested discussion topics.
-If you would like, you can print out the PDF and annotate the discussion questions to use during the lesson.
-Here's a sample lesson plan PDF.
+Every Quill Lesson contains an associated plan in PDF format.
+As soon as you assign a Quill Lesson, you can review the plan.
+The plan will list each prompt and suggested discussion topics within the Quill Lesson.
+If you would like, you can print out the plan and annotate the discussion topoics to use during the Quill Lesson.
+Here's a sample Quill Lesson plan.

 Launch the Lesson

-In order to use a Quill Lesson with your students, you must launch the lesson.
-To launch a Quill Lesson:
+In order to use a Quill Lesson with your students, you must launch the Quill Lesson.
+To launch a Quill Lesson...

 Watch Teacher Mode

 Throughout the Quill Lesson, you can use the Watch Teacher button in the upper right corner of the page, which pauses the student view of the Quill Lesson and instructs students to redirect their attention to you.
 You can click the Watch Teacher icon to turn the Watch Teacher mode on to ensure that students cannot see the Quill Lesson slides and redirect their attention to you.
 Then, when you want students to view the Quill Lesson slides again, you can click the Watch Teacher icon again to turn the Watch Teacher mode off.

 On student practice slides, students will be prompted to enter a response.
 When students submit responses, you can select a few responses to display to your students by checking the corresponding boxes within the Select to Display column and clicking the Display Selected Answers button.